mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Click **Add note**.
 2. Select the **Note type** from the drop-down list.
 Configured in [Settings \> Inventory \> Holdings note types](../../settings/settings_inventory/settings_inventory/#settings--inventory--holdings-note-types).
 3. Enter a **Note** in the box.
-4. Optional: If you want the note to be visible to only staff with the proper permissions to view the note, select the **Staff only** checkbox.
+4. Optional: If you want the note to be visible to only staff with the proper capabilities to view the note, select the **Staff only** checkbox.
 5. Repeat steps 1-4 as needed.
 The note is saved once you save the instance.

 ##### Removing a note